jhkgeneral/CyberSecurity_Consultant/README.md

 <details>
   <summary>Expand to see full description of ELK Stack configuration</summary>

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually.
-The advantages of Ansible include the following related to system configuration:
+The advantages of Ansible include the following:
 - **Accuracy:** Leveraging Ansible to automate the setup of ELK machine helps ensure the accurate configuration of settings and flags, helping to eliminate human error.
 - **Completeness:** Leveraging Ansible to automate the setup of ELK machine helps ensure the complete setup of a single machine or many machines, helping to eliminate machines from being missed.